MSchere/portfolio/index.md

 - Development of **Web3** projects for external clients such as NFT collections and DAOs.

-- Working in a 10 person on-site **Scrum team**.
+- Worked in a 10 person **scrum team** on-site.

 - Hardhat, Solidity, Typescript, Ethers.js, Angular, Nest.js, OpenZeppelin, Next.js
 </details>

 <details>
-<summary>Consultant | <a href="https://n.world" target="_blank">NWorld</a></summary
+<summary>Consultant | <a href="https://n.world" target="_blank">NWorld</a></summary>
 <p>*September 2021 - August 2022*</p>
-- Development and maintenance of **wholesale banking systems** for BBVA, a Spanish multinational bank.
+- Development and maintenance of **wholesale banking systems** for BBVA, a multinational Spanish bank.

-- Development of frontend and backend systems using Java, Kotlin and PHP.
+- Wrote data reconciliation scripts using **Python** and the **Pandas** library.

-- Creation of data reconciliation scripts using **Python** and the **Pandas** library.
+- Worked with 2 different multidisciplinary teams on-site.

 - MySQL, Java, Kotlin, PHP, Python, Pandas
 </details>

 <details>
-<summary>Master's Degree in Blockchain | <a href="https://universidadeuropea.com/en" target="_blank">UEM</a></summary
+<summary>Master's Degree in Blockchain | <a href="https://universidadeuropea.com/en" target="_blank">UEM</a></summary>
 <p>*March 2022 - July 2022*</p>
 - Master's degree taken at **Universidad Europea de Madrid**, a prestigious private Spanish university.

-- Learned smart contract development using **Solidity** and deploying them on various EVM-compatible blockchains such as Ethereum, Polygon and Avalanche.
+- Learned smart contract development using **Solidity** and deployment on various EVM-compatible blockchains such as Ethereum, Polygon and Avalanche.

-- Created and administered nodes of the main blockchain networks such as Bitcoin, Ethereum and Hyperledger Fabric.
+- Created and administered nodes of the main blockchain networks like Bitcoin, Ethereum and Hyperledger Fabric.

-- My final master's degree project was **Gastroo**, a Web 3.0 Dapp that allows foodies to monetize their culinary contents by embedding their recipes into NFTs.
+- My final master's degree project was **Gastroo**, a Web3 Dapp that allows foodies to monetize their culinary contents by embedding their recipes into NFTs.
 </details>

 <details>
-<summary>Bachelor's Degree in Computer Engineering | <a href="https://uah.es/en" target="_blank">UAH</a></summary
+<summary>Bachelor's Degree in Computer Engineering | <a href="https://uah.es/en" target="_blank">UAH</a></summary>
 <p>*September 2017 - September 2021*</p>
 - Engineering degree taken at **Universidad de Alcalá**, a well-known Spanish public university.

-- The most challenging 4 years of my life, in which I developed a **great variety of projects**, some of which include a self-driving car controller, a custom compiler and a fast-food delivery app.
+- The most challenging 4 years of my life, in which I developed **very varied projects**, some of which include a self-driving car controller, a custom compiler and a fast-food delivery app.

-- As my final degree project, I developed a prototype on FreeRTOS of the application software of the EPD ICU (solar wind measuring device) onboard Solar Orbiter, a satellite launched by the **European Space Agency**.
+- As my final degree project, I developed a prototype on FreeRTOS of the software run by the EPD ICU (a solar wind measuring device) onboard Solar Orbiter, a satellite launched by the **European Space Agency**.
 </details>

 ## Skills